wp-plugins/super-emails-for-woocommerce-lite/super-emails-for-woocommerce/readme.txt

 WooCommerce 2.2 minimum required

-You can find more information on https://www.woosuperemails.com and get the full version which allows you to precisely select the products you want to promote
+You can find more information on https://www.woosuperemails.com

 == Installation ==
 The options submenu is in the WooCommerce menu